Far Rockaway Beach Bungalow Historic District

 Far Rockaway Beach Bungalow Historic District is a historic area in Far Rockaway, Queens County, New York.
-It includes summer beach bungalows near the oceanfront of Far Rockaway.
+It includes summer beach bungalows near the oceanfront of Far Rockaway, first brought to the area by developer John J. Eagan.
 They are smaller than the usual domestic bungalows of the 1920s.
 They were built in 1921 using pattern book designs incorporating uniform facades, compact interiors, integrated porches and exposed rafters.
 Their architect, Henry Hohauser, became better known in the 1930s as a designer of Art Deco hotels in Miami Beach.
 The district was hit by Hurricane Sandy in 2012, but survived without major damage.
 The district is located along Beach 24th, 25th, and 26th Streets.
 It was listed on the National Register of Historic Places in 2013.

 History

 The neighborhood's heyday as a resort community ended about 1950.
 The families that used the nearby Long Island Rail Road to get to the area each summer began to vacation elsewhere as travel by automobile became more accessible to many people.
 The popularity of the area also suffered after the railroad abandoned the Rockaway Beach Branch in 1950, making travel to the Rockaway Peninsula far less convenient to people from other parts of New York City.
 Much of the housing in the area was converted into year-round housing for low-income residents, and some of the bungalows were used as public housing.

-The urban renewal programs instituted by Robert Moses in the 1950s and '60s contributed to the year round residency and eventual decline of Far Rockaway.
+The urban renewal programs instituted by Robert Moses in the 1950s and '60s contributed to the year round residency and eventual decline of Far Rockaway as a resort community.
 The closing of the primary rail bridge after a fire in 1950, and the migration of families to other beaches also contributed to changes in the community.
-The urban renewal also saw the rise of condos and housing projects in the area, and many low income residents of Manhattan were re-located to Far Rockaway, with some going to the poorly maintained bungalows, which were not built for winters.
+The urban renewal also saw the rise of condos and housing projects in the area, and many low income residents of Manhattan were re-located to Far Rockaway, with some moving to the poorly maintained bungalows, which were not built for winters.
 Years of neglect and disinvestment gave way to decline causing many bungalows to be designated slums.
 By the 1980s, many of the bungalows had been razed, and crime and poverty were on the rise.
 Only about 100 bungalows remain.

 The Beachside Bungalow Preservation Association (BBPA) was formed in September 1984 by Betzie Parker White, Roger White, and Carole Lewis.
 Betzie White was the head, or chairman, of the BBPA and established it as a non-profit 501(c)3 in June 1986.
 Richard George became a board member in 1985, and chairman around 1990.